-The above accounting standards are effective for annual reporting periods on or after 1 January 2024.
-None of these are expected to have a material impact on the financial statements.
+The above accounting standards are effective for annual reporting periods on or after 1 January 2025.
+None of these have a material impact on the financial statements.

 3. Financial risk management

 The Company's activities expose it to a variety of financial risks: market risk (including interest rate risk and price risk), credit risk and liquidity risk.
 The Board of the Company has implemented a risk management framework to mitigate these risks.